valentina-b/ecosio-eco-friendly-cosmetics/README.md

 **Save for later**
 * a feature that allows authenticated users to save items for later.
 * every product in the feed and on product pages would have a heart-shaped icon which would add the product on a list.
-The list can be accessed on one of the `profiles` pages, where users can remove the items from the list as well.
+The list could be accessed on one of the `profiles` pages, where users can remove the items from the list as well.

 ![Save for Later Feature](readme-files/img-features-left-to-implement/img-features-save-for-later.png)